-GTF Office Manual: An office manual, with more detailed information about resources and policies, is updated each year.
-The GTF Manual can be found online at biology.uoregon.edu under Graduate Studies.
+GE Office Manual: An office manual, with more detailed information about resources and policies, is updated each year.
+The GE Manual can be found online at biology.uoregon.edu under Graduate Studies.

-QUARTERLY ADVISORY AND REVIEW COMMITTEE
+QUARTERLY REVIEW

-The QARC advises and reviews the progress of each first-year Ph.D. student.
-It is composed of a member of the GAC and the head of the research unit (IE2, IMB, ION, OIMB) most closely aligned with the student's research interests.
-The QARC meets with the student shortly after the rotation presentations (Fall, Winter and Spring quarters of the first year) to discuss the student's progress and plans.
-The GAC member of the QARC then prepares a Quarterly Progress Report that summarizes the student's progress, including a summary of the rotation report, quarterly exam grade, teaching evaluation, plans for future rotations, coursework completed and pending, and any other relevant information.
-The Quarterly Progress Report will be sent to the student and included in the student's permanent file.
+The progress of each first-year Ph.D. student is monitored and reviewed by the GAC rep from their home research institute.
+The GAC rep meets with each first-year student shortly after the rotation presentations (Fall, Winter and Spring quarters of the first year) to discuss the student's progress and plans.
+The GAC rep then prepares a Quarterly Progress Report that summarizes the student's progress, including a summary of the rotation report, quarterly exam grade, teaching evaluation, plans for future rotations, coursework completed and pending, and any other relevant information.
+The Quarterly Progress Report will be sent to the student and included in the student's file.
 Feedback given at these meetings should be taken very seriously.
 Failure to remedy deficiencies noted in the Quarterly Progress Report can be grounds for termination from the program due to unsatisfactory progress.